Mentored Teaching Experience Requirement

 Teaching Assistantships and Internships

 Teaching assistants and interns work with an instructor to gain experience in leading discussion sections, grading papers and exams, and in some courses, training in pedagogical methods.
 Students serve as teaching assistants in political science undergraduate lecture courses and in the department's methodology sequence, where they are given responsibility for leading discussion sections and grading written assignments.
 Students serve as interns in the college Core or Civilization courses; the primary purpose of internships, unlike teaching assistantships, is to prepare students to serve as Lecturers in a given Core or Civilization course.
-The current salary for teaching assistants and interns is $3,000 per course.

 The department announces its teaching assistant needs in the spring quarter for the following academic year.
 Students apply and a faculty committee makes the appointments.
 Unexpected needs frequently arise at the beginning of each quarter and the department announces and makes appointments at the last minute.
-The Division, as a practice, does not allow first and second year students to serve as teaching assistants although the department can make exceptions for second year students.

 Grodzins Prize Lectureships

 Advanced graduate students in political science, selected as Grodzins Prize Lecturers, offer their own undergraduate courses.
 Course proposals should be aimed at the educational objectives of the undergraduate majors—not as specialized as a dissertation, but rather designed to introduce students to some of the conceptual problems and empirical underpinnings of the field.
 Some recent Grodzins Prize course offerings include "Violence and Development in Africa," "Political Economy of Inequality," "Interpreting Contemporary Unrest," and "Experiments in American Politics and Policy."
-The current salary for lecturers is $5,000 per course.

 Chicago Center for Teaching